-Understanding that recovery is an ongoing process, we at The Peer Project encourage positive interaction as means for growth.
-We also understand that the Project offers a time and a place for healing.
-And so we share our experiences with the hope that they will contribute to the process of recovery.
-The greatest healing occurs when we share our stories.
+Understanding that recovery is an ongoing process, we at the Peer Project encourage positive interaction as means for growth.
+We also understand that the Project offers a time and a place for healing and so we share our experiences with the hope that they will contribute to the process of recovery.

 Our mission is to provide peer-to-peer support.
 We do that by providing a place for support groups to meet and connecting people with community resources.

 We also educate.
 In both structured and unstructured forums, we provide learning opportunities which take into account the unique challenges faced by those living with a mental illness.
 In addition, we employ those who participate in our Program.
 For every applicable position we need to fill, we actively work to hire competent, stable and professional consumers to provide support and empowerment services.

 We are unique.
 The services we offer to mental health consumers cannot be obtained elsewhere.
 We are barrier free.
 Because we have eliminated prevocational activities and unnecessary barriers to employment, our participants are able to work at their own pace with support from Peer Advocates.

 Based on the Microsoft Office Suite, this program is taught in a classroom setting.
 The classroom, which is networked and Internet-capable, can accommodate up to six students.
 To facilitate learning, instructors use textbooks, as well as current software and technology.
 LCD projection enables the instructor to demonstrate all desktop functions, which creates a low-stress learning environment.
 Classes can be repeated as needed.